pyladies/pyladies-kit/docs/misc/trademark.rst

 * Use of one of the PyLadies-provided logo variants in unaltered form.
 * Use of a logo derived from the PyLadies logos.
 For example, use of a localized PyLadies geek girl.
 * Combined with different text, or with no text, or in combination with other graphic elements.

 The following rules apply to the use of trademarks in each of these three classes.

 The word "PyLadies"
 ~~~~~~~~~~~~~~~~~~~
 * Use of the word "PyLadies" in the names of user groups like NYC PyLadies, PyLadies of San Francisco, PyLadies Remote, etc. -- Allowed when referring to sponsoring, attending, or starting up a local group.
-For commercial products, contact `PyLadies leadership <ask>`_ for permission.
+For commercial products, contact `PyLadies leadership`_ for permission.
-* Use of the word "PyLadies" in company names -- Allowed only by prior written permission from `PyLadies leadership <ask>`_.
+* Use of the word "PyLadies" in company names -- Allowed only by prior written permission from `PyLadies leadership`_.
 * Use of the word "PyLadies" when distributing software as part of a freely distributed learning resource, like "PyLadies Kit" -- Allowed when released under PyLadies accounts (e.g. `GitHub`_ or PyPI).
-Please `ask <ask>`_ for assistance with distribution.
-For commercial distributions, contact `PyLadies leadership <ask>`_ for permission if your use is not covered by the nominative use rules described in the section "Uses that Never Require Approval" above.
+Please `ask`_ for assistance with distribution.
+For commercial distributions, contact `PyLadies leadership`_ for permission if your use is not covered by the nominative use rules described in the section "Uses that Never Require Approval" above.
 * Use of the word "PyLadies" in the name of books, tutorial resources or publications like "PyLadies Tutorial Cookbook" and "PyLadies Beginner Resources" -- Allowed if for PyLadies.
 * Use of the word "PyLadies" on websites, brochures, documentation, and product packaging -- Allowed if referring to PyLadies.
 Please follow the rules above about the use of the circle-R symbol.
 * Use of the word "PyLadies" in advertisements -- Allowed in most cases by the nominative use rules described in the section "Uses that Never Require Approval" above.
 Other uses in ads only with prior permission.